Historical Photos

 Previously Featured on Bearnstow Journal

 To give his Playhouse students performing experience Nikolais produced dance plays for children.
-The first to be produced at the Playhouse was the Fable of the Donkey (Aesop) in 1948 (originally created in Colorado Springs in 1946).
+The first produced at the Playhouse (pictured left) was the Fable of the Donkey (Aesop) in 1948 (originally created in Colorado Springs in 1946).

 Photo: Playhouse Dance Company, ca. 1950–51; Courtesy Nikolais-Louis Dance Collection, University of Ohio, Athens